 Credo Reference

 Articles: Many topics can be found in general article databases.
 They include articles from magazines, newspapers, and academic journals.
-These databases cover many, different topics and are often a good spot to look after you have read some background information.
+These databases cover many, different topics and are often a good pace to look after you have read some on your "broad topic" and narrowed your topic to something more specific.

 Articles in all subjects from scholarly journals, magazines, and newspapers.
 An all-purpose database and often a good place to start.